Comparing Barndominium Insulation Options: Spray Foam vs Batt vs Rigid

 Spray Foam Insulation Basics

-Spray foam insulation (open-cell or closed-cell) expands to fill every nook inside your steel or wood framing.
+Spray foam insulation (open-cell or closed-cell) expands to fill every nook inside your steel or wood framing 2.
 That airtight seal blocks convection currents that fiberglass can’t touch.
 In climate zones 4-7 the closed-cell variety doubles as a vapor retarder—handy where humid air slams a cold metal shell.

 Batt Insulation Basics

-Batt insulation—usually fiberglass or mineral wool—remains America’s volume leader thanks to low price and DIY friendliness.
+Batt insulation—usually fiberglass or mineral wool—remains the most popular insulation choice in America thanks to its low price and DIY friendliness 3.
 For barndominiums it shines in attics and interior noise-control walls.
 The challenge?
 Perfect cuts around purlins and girts so gaps don’t slash R-value.

 Rigid Foam Panels Explained

-Rigid foam insulation (XPS, EPS, or polyiso) excels as continuous exterior sheathing on a steel shell—breaking those infamous “thermal bridges” at girts and purlins.
+Rigid foam insulation (XPS, EPS, or polyiso) excels as continuous exterior sheathing on a steel shell, breaking those “thermal bridges” at girts and purlins 4.
 Combine 1–2″ of rigid outboard with batt inside and you’ve got a wall assembly that meets IECC 2024 in most states.

 Climate-Zone Considerations